cyprieng/cyprien.io/src/content/blog/homelab.md

 ## Eaton 3S 700

 All of these devices are plugged into the Eaton 3S 700 UPS, which provides around 30 minutes of autonomy in case of a power outage.

+## Raspberry Pi 3

+Not pictured in the schema above because it lives in a different place: my office.
+It runs [shairport-sync](https://github.com/mikebrady/shairport-sync) to add AirPlay to my old sound amplifier.

 ## Energy